danielrosca13/WebScraper/README.md

 ---

 ## Notes
+- Take into account that you can test the application locally using swagger UI at `http://localhost:<SERVER_PORT>/swagger-ui.html` (default port is 7070).
+- The application uses PostgreSQL as the database, and it is configured to run in a Docker container.
 - Please take into account that if you are on MacOS or Linux, you may just use the path as usal, but if you are on Windows, you may need to use a path like `C:/path/to/results` or `D:/path/to/logs` if you want the logs locally, while for the Docker you will have to use paths like for Linux.
 - The `SCRAPER_RESULTS_DIR` and `LOGS_DIR` directories must exist and be writable by the application (especially when running locally).
 - The application expects a valid OpenAI API key for ChatGPT integration.